visgl/loaders.gl/docs/api-reference/3d-tiles/tile-3d-header.md

 # Tile3DHeader

 > The 3D tile loaders are still under development.
-If you are interested in early access, please open an issue.

 Class that simplified access to data inside a tile in a `Tileset3D`.